 What is ECD?

-English Country Dancing (ECD) is a style of social folk dance originating in the countrysides and courts of 17th century England.
+English Country Dance (ECD) is a style of social folk dance with origins in the countrysides and courts of 17th century England.
 You may have seen these dances being done in films such as Jane Austen's Pride & Prejudice and Emma, set in the Regency Era when community dances were a favorite pastime for people of all ages and social backgrounds.
+Our events typically focus on English country dances from the 1600s through early 1800s as well as more recent compositions in the same style, and also some early American dances and contra dances.